DefenseStorm/syslog-ng-python-sqs/README.md

 - [x] Add a flag to disable grouping of messages to SQS
 - [ ] Figure out what to do if a serialized group or batch exceeds SQS size limits
+- [ ] Handle exceptions from calling SQS and retry

 ## Prerequisites